 Carlota Albergaria Caldeira in turn has developed strong expertise in human resource consultancy for several years, namely Human Capital and Leadership Services, with a greater focus on managing executive search projects (national and international markets), assessments and salary benchmarks, having worked for companies such as Heidrick & Struggles, Jason Associates, Argo Talents and Mercer.
-At the Nova School of Business & Economics she performed functions as advisor and then as head of corporate relations for recruitment, to which she returned years later and where she is currently working in the People & Culture service.
+At the Nova School of Business & Economics she performed functions as advisor and later as head of corporate relations for recruitment, to which she returned years later and where she is currently working in the area of People & Culture.
+Currently, as an independent consultant, she develops human resource projects across the board.